Community development block: History

 The concept of the community development block was first suggested by Grow More Food (GMF) Enquiry Committee in 1952 to address the challenge of multiple rural development agencies working without a sense of common objectives.
 Based on the committee's recommendations, the community development programme was launched on a pilot basis in 1952 to provide for a substantial increase in the country's agricultural programme, and for improvements in systems of communication, in rural health and hygiene, and in rural education and also to initiate and direct a process of integrated culture change aimed at transforming the social and economic life of villagers.
 The community development programme was rapidly implemented.
 In 1956, by the end of the first five-year plan period, there were 248 blocks, covering around a fifth of the population in the country.
 By the end the second five-year plan period, there were 3,000 blocks covering 70 per cent of the rural population.
 By 1964, the entire country was covered.

 Block Development Officer

-In India, a Civil service officer of the rank of Block Development Officer (BDO) is the in-charge of a CD Block in India.
-BDO are usually officers of representative state-governments.
-BDO reports to the Sub Divisional Magistrate (SDM).
+A Block Development Officer (BDO) is an administrative officer in India responsible for the overall development of a Community Development Block (CD Block), a sub-division of a district.
+They are appointed by the state government and report to the Chief Development Officer (CDO) or District Development Commissioner or the similar position.

+They typically fall under the purview of the Rural Development Department or Department of Panchayats of the respective state government.
+The BDO is responsible for overall supervision of all the antipoverty schemes and execution of the Developmental works.